Our approach

 Lessons are delivered live and 1:1 in our online classroom, an online classroom built specifically for one-to-one teaching.

-It carries an interactive whiteboard for working through problems together, native maths and chemistry tools, file-sharing, lesson recording (with permission), and a full session history.
+It carries an interactive whiteboard for working through problems together, native maths and chemistry tools, file-sharing, lesson recording, and a full session history.
 Every lesson is logged.